 Hello.
 Thanks for stopping by.
 I’m a freelance journalist, copywriter, editor, consultant and Guardian Masterclass tutor.
 I’ve worked news shifts and knocked out features for a long list of titles including The Guardian, The Telegraph, the BBC, The Observer, The Independent, Stylist, the Evening Standard, Women's Health, Positive News, The Big Issue, Vogue, The Business of Fashion, The Times Education Supplement, The Scotsman, Mr & Mrs Smith, Refinery 29, The Debrief, Jigsaw magazine, High50, Drapers, Retail Week, Stylus, Marketing, The Drum, Professional Beauty – and it goes on.

 It's a pretty widespread list, but there are a few specialisms hidden in there.
 Firstly, small businesses.
 For more than nine years I’ve interviewed the passionate owners of small companies (and become insanely jealous that my lightbulb moment just hasn't happened yet.
 Although I do love my job.
 Promise) up and down the country and covered everything you may want to know about entrepreneurs, including how to nail your social media profile to in-depth pieces such as the impact of the floods.
 Other specialisms?
 Retail, technology, and travel.
 I'm ex Drapers/Retail Week and have read more company results than you'd care to know.
 As of July 2016, I was hired for six months as a part-time commissioning editor on the Guardian Media & Tech Network.
-This year I’m running a Guardian Masterclass on how PRs and small business owners can best work with journalists.
+I host a Guardian Masterclass on how PRs and small business owners can best work with journalists.
 You can find more information and book on the session here.

 As a freelance journalist, I cover most subjects - from travel and lifestyle to beauty and education.
 I've planned my funeral for The Telegraph, interviewed several female Bletchley Park codebreakers for the Guardian, visited Myanmar to look at its burgeoning startup scene for the BBC, wrote about the hippest place in Bali for Refinery29, highlighted the impact of volunteering in a long feature for Stylist, scooped the Media Award 2016 for my Guardian piece on how the tech community is helping with the refugee crisis, investigated the cost of attending a wedding for the Guardian, explored the rise of effective altruism for The Observer, researched the best independent shops for Vogue, covered getting a dress tailor-made in Vietnam for the Independent, looked into the alternative funerals industry for the BBC, explored how technology has dramatically changed the fashion industry for The Guardian and reviewed hotels and spas worldwide for numerous titles.
 That's always a tough gig.
 And as a roving reporter, I've interviewed major chiefs including the boss of Instagram, Ann Summers chief executive Jacqueline Gold and ex Ultimo boss Michelle Mone.